nneonneo/sstic-2023/writeup.md

 ### The Backend Vulnerability

-As I found out after finishing the competition, the **intended** solution was that the 0x133e check was using `snprintf` to "copy" the input string to the response packet in the wrong-password case, *using the user input as the format string*, so you could use `%s` and `%x` etc. to leak stuff off the stack, including the AES key.
+As I found out after finishing the competition, the (apparently) intended solution was that the 0x133e check was using `snprintf` to "copy" the input string to the response packet in the wrong-password case, *using the user input as the format string*, so you could use `%s` and `%x` etc. to leak stuff off the stack, including the AES key.
 Unfortunately, I **completely missed** this while reversing `firmware.bin` due to the lack of symbols.
 I had this tagged as `strncpy` as you can see from my decompilation:

 ```c
 rpkt->resp = 0;